Novum/vkQuake/readme.md

 ## Error reporting

 `vkQuake` is not garanteed to be free of runtime errors.
-In those rare cases, the game is either quit brutally with a `Quake Error` dialog, or by an `Host_Eror` console message that only terminates the currently played level.
+In those rare cases, the game is either quit brutally with a `Quake Error` dialog, or by an `Host_Error` console message that only terminates the currently played level.

 In both cases some error context is provided that can be useful for developers.
 See [Error reporting](error_reporting_howto.md) for details.